Trauma Denial: Why It Can Help and Hurt Your Healing

 What you might not realize is that trauma can also come from experiences that are not as obviously traumatic.
 These experiences are often referred to as “little t” traumas but make no mistake, there’s nothing “little” about them.
 These “little t” traumas can be just as devastating and impactful.
 Because they don’t fit the popular idea of what trauma is, they can get minimized or even overlooked.

 “Little t” traumas are those smaller, more personal experiences that create significant stress and exceed the person’s ability to cope with their experience.
-They’re the kind of events that are usually not life-threatening but more life-disrupting or life-altering to a degree that is emotionally disruptive.
+They’re the kind of events that are usually not life-threatening but more life-disrupting or life-altering to the degree that is emotionally disruptive.

 Some examples of “little t” traumas might include: